Bankruptcy Filing Options

 Chapter 15

-Chapter 15 was added to the Bankruptcy Code by the New Bankruptcy Law for the purpose of incorporating the Model Law on Cross-Border Insolvency in order to provide an effective mechanism for dealing with cross-border insolvency cases.
-Situations in which Chapter 15 is used are rare and include: (i) when the assistance of the United States is needed by a foreign court or representative in connection with a foreign proceeding; (ii) when the assistance of a foreign country is sought in a bankruptcy proceeding pending in the United States; (iii) when a foreign bankruptcy proceeding and a bankruptcy proceeding in the United States are pending concurrently; or (iv) where creditors or other interested parties in a foreign country request to file, or participate in, a bankruptcy proceeding in the United States.
+Chapter 15 was added to the Bankruptcy Code in 2005 for the purpose of incorporating the Model Law on Cross-Border Insolvency in order to provide an effective mechanism for dealing with cross-border insolvency cases.
+Situations in which Chapter 15 is used are rare and include: (i) when the assistance of the United States is needed by a foreign court or representative in connection with a foreign proceeding; (ii) when the assistance of a foreign country is sought in a bankruptcy proceeding pending in the United States; (iii) when both a foreign and United States bankruptcy proceeding are pending concurrently; or (iv) where creditors or other interested parties in a foreign country request to file, or participate in, a bankruptcy proceeding in the United States.

 Means Test

 In order to file a case under Chapter 7, you must take and pass the Means Test.
-A similar test is applied when filing Chapter 13, in order to determine how much of your debt you are able to repay under a Chapter 13 repayment plan.
+A similar test is applied when filing Chapter 13, in order to determine how much of your debt you are able to repay under your repayment plan.

 New Bankruptcy Law